 When Cardi B dropped before and after pics from her DIY hair mask last year, we immediately added the ingredients to our grocery list.
 The rapper’s all-natural concoction of avocado, mayo, and honey and more, yielded results that were well worth waiting in line at Trader Joe’s.
 She took to Instagram once again to announce that her own haircare line is in the works and explained her inspiration behind the upcoming brand.
+If that doesn't have you clearing space on your shelves already, it's just been reported that she's filed to trademark "Bardi Beauty".

 "This year I will be coming out with a hairline that I [have] been working on at home for my hair and my daughters', however, I think is time for people to educate themselves on nationality, race, and ethnicity."
 She explained in an instagram caption over a series of screenshots.
 "Being Hispanic/Latina don’t make your hair long, don’t make your skin light, or don’t make your [facial] features slim, especially Latin countries from the Caribbean islands."